cunaco/paradex/README.md

-2Eden with Celestia in.
+2Eden with CCN4 (WISP-1).

 Oh, that was nice!
 The goodness of living brings me so high to consider it full.
 (After a while).
 So here we are - the Gates of Heaven are ours.
 There are no one here alive, is it real?
-So empty and dark, like it was abandoned years ago.
+So empty and pure, like it was estimated years ago.
 "Hey!" - she screamed.
 "We brought something to feed - from the grounds and the seas for the people of Heaven!".
 Still it was the same.
 "Ya-hoo?".
 There was no answer, so I tried to concern the mind with all the understanding and it came to me in words - "What do you have?" - the answer was.
 "What's the matter?" - the answer was.
 "What's the point?" - the answer was.
 "What kind of?" - the answer was.

 And it came as the bird on the wing.
 For the moment it was breathtaking.